cypress-io/cypress-documentation/source/guides/tooling/visual-testing.md

 As a general rule we advise:

-- taking a snapshot for comparison after the page has performed the action.
+- to take a snapshot after the page has performed the action and we have confirmed this using an assertion.
 For example, if the snapshot command is `cy.mySnapshotCommand`:

 ```js
 // BAD - the web application might take longer